-Solution 5 – Use DXDiag
+5. Use DXDiag

-- Press Windows Key + R and enter dxdiag.
-Press Enter or click OK.
+- Press Windows Key + R, enter dxdiag and press Enter or click OK.

-- When DXDiag opens, navigate to System tab and look for BIOS section.
-It should hold the necessary information regarding BIOS version.
+- When DXDiag opens, navigate to System tab and look for BIOS section (It should hold the necessary information regarding BIOS version).

-Solution 6 – Check the POST screen
+6. Check the POST screen

 In addition, you might be able to pause POST process simply by pressing the Pause key on your keyboard, so be sure to try that as well.

-Solution 7 – Use BIOS update tool
+7. Use BIOS update tool

-Solution 8 – Use PowerShell
+8. Use PowerShell

 - When PowerShell starts, enter Get-WmiObject win32_bios and press Enter to run it.

-Solution 9 – Use third-party tools
+9. Use third-party tools

 Both of these apps have BIOS section and in there you can see all the necessary information regarding your BIOS, including the version of BIOS.